uspki/policies/certificate-policy.md

 All CAs SHALL undergo an audit in accordance with one of the following schemes:

 WebTrust Option
+Required for all WebTrust and Time Stamping
 1. WebTrust for Certification Authorities v2.0 w/ Federal PKI Addendum Letter

+Additional
-2. WebTrust for Certification Authorities - SSL Baseline with Network Security V2.2
+2. WebTrust for Certification Authorities - SSL Baseline with Network Security V2.2 (Required for Server Authentication)
+3. WebTrust for Certification Authorities - Code Signing Certificates v1.0 (Required for Code Signing)

 Federal PKI Option
 1. Federal PKI Annual Audit Requirements

-**Note**: If the CA chooses the Federal PKI Audit option the issuing CAs SHALL be constrained to only issue certificates to only U.S. Government controlled domains.
+**Note**: If the CA chooses the Federal PKI Audit option the issuing CAs SHALL be constrained to issue certificates only to U.S. Government controlled domains.

 Whichever scheme is chosen, it MUST incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.
 The scope of the audit must include the following:
 1. Root CAs